 Hikers can continue on past the roadbed to the south/east toward the intersection of Kings Mills Road and continue on to see the old King's Powder Factory.

 Start off near the "Quilt Barn" then continue past a small pond full of frogs behind the old mansion; then you branch off near the archery range to head down the hill towards the Little Miami River.
 On the path down, you'll discover abandoned structures such as an old milk house, and once near the river, you'll come across the remains of old industry located along the Little Miami.

 Flora & Fauna

-Ferns, hardwood trees of all manner, bird including at least two different kinds of woodpeckers (downy and red bellied), deer, blue heron, and numerous frogs!
+Ferns, hardwood trees of all manner, birds including at least two different kinds of woodpeckers (downy and red bellied), deer, blue heron, and numerous frogs!
 We saw a beautiful red fox run right across the trail in front of us one wintery day!

 History & Background

 The park was once part of the larger estate belonging to the King Mansion (named after the mill owner Ahimaaz King) and has several abandoned building foundations and remains of that industry on the trails.